Tomsztyl/GameMobile/README.md

 # GameMobile
-This is a game made by Unity/Mobile/PhpMyAdmin/PHP
+-This is a game made by Unity/Mobile/PhpMyAdmin/PHP
-👀 If you are interested in what the project looks like, see below:
+-👀 If you are interested in what the project looks like, see below:

 Authention: